tinghe14/MLE-Learner/README.md

 # MLE-Learner
-This is a repository for organizing my notes related to MLE.
+I listed several technical components which I think is important for MLE role.
+I tackle them one by one and organizing my notes in this repository.

 # Table of Contents (ongoing)

+> Under Bayes' theorem, no theory is perfect.
+Rather, it is a work in progress, always subject to further refinement and testing

 # Coding Language (foundation)
 https://python-web-guide.readthedocs.io/zh/latest/base/basics.html